LucieMrc/LucieMrc/README.md

 - [Augmenta (EN)](https://github.com/LucieMrc/TD_Augmenta)

-*The goal is to create interactive installations using video mapping and the tracking system Augmenta with TouchDesigner.
-Augmenta allows you to track people and objects with 3D cameras or LiDAR, with data such as size (as a bounding box), position, velocity and orientation.*
+*The goal is to create interactive installations using video mapping and the tracking system Augmenta with TouchDesigner.*

 - [Feedback love (EN)](https://github.com/LucieMrc/TD_feedback_love_EN)

-*Ou comment utiliser le TOP `Feedback` sur TouchDesigner pour faire des dingz.*
+*On how to use the `Feedback` TOP in Touchdesigner to do nice stuffs.*

 - [KantanMapper (EN)](https://github.com/LucieMrc/TD_KantanMapper)

-*The goal is to use KantanMapper in TouchDesigner to create video mapping installations.
-KantanMapper allows you to place shapes and masks on real life objects and assign TOP nodes to them.*
+*The goal is to use KantanMapper in TouchDesigner to create video mapping installations.*

 - [Photogrammétrie](https://github.com/LucieMrc/Photogrammetrie)